cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

 After the key is downloaded, make sure you keep the ``~/.cloudmesh`` directory secure.

-We will use the downloaded json file to register google cloud with cloudmesh and enable cloudmesh to invoke google cloud API by updating YAML entry in file
+We will use the downloaded JSON file to register google cloud with cloudmesh and enable cloudmesh to invoke google cloud API by updating the YAML entry in the file

 ``$ ~/.cloudmesh/cloudmesh.yaml``

-Next register google cloud account with cloudmesh.
+Next register a google cloud account with cloudmesh.

 Registering Google Cloud to Cloudmesh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^